 Samual Dold Morgan was a chairman of the building commission.
 He would oversee the construction of the building as well.
 He is also buried on the land.
 He can be found near the southern entrance.

-As you know William Strickland had been hired for the design of the building.
-He would move from Philadelphia to complete this job and move back home.
-However, the legislature was worried about spending too much money so they decided to hire another man named Samuel Morgan to oversee this project.
+William Strickland had been hired for the design of the building.
+He would move from Philadelphia to complete this job, and move back home.
+However, the legislature was worried about spending too much money so they decided to hire another man named Samuel Morgan to oversee the project.
 Samual was from Virginia.
 He was not only an architect but a merchant and a builder.
 Morgan was the president and he was the one who chose William as the architect to design the building.
-It was once William had landed in Nashville that problems began to occur.
+Once William landed in Nashville, problems began to occur.

 The project was a nine-year battle.
 Strickland and Morgan disliked each other severely.
 They would often be seen screaming.
 They would scream all the time back and forth.

-In 1854, Strickland would pass away and be buried in the northeast corner.
-Morgan would die in 1880 and would be buried in the southeast corner.
+In 1854, Strickland passed away and was buried in the northeast corner.
+Morgan died in 1880 and was buried in the southeast corner.

 It is believed that the men had fought so much that they would be buried in different corners of the structure.
 Some even state that the yelling and arguing continues to this day.